EmilyCheoh/notes/lec17/README.md

 4.8 bits per entry gets us a false positive rate of 10%, 9.6 bits per entry gets us a false positive rate of 1%, and so on for every additional 4.8 bits per entry eliminates 90% of the remaining false positives.

+## Open addressing hash table

+Instead of using chaining, we can keep only a std::vector<Entry>.
+The basic idea is to find the position in the arry where the value would hash to.
+If it is empty, we fill it.
+If it is full, we just start moving through the array until we find an empty spot and then use that spot.

+Let's code that up.